federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 - Launcher: `add_marker.sh`

-This script publishes a rotating marker at an object pick-up zone, pauses for 5 seconds, hides the marker, pauses again for 5 seconds, and finally displays it at a drop-off location [Figure 8].
+This script publishes a still marker at an object pick-up zone, pauses for 5 seconds, hides the marker, pauses again for 5 seconds, and finally displays it at a drop-off location [Figure 8].

 __Figure 8: Marker Display and Hiding__
 ![Add Marker](./img/mov7.gif)